 What if the host/co-host has a poor internet connection and is unable to communicate?
 What if Zoom fails to work (e.g. your internet connection fails?)

 It is very important to test your internet connection beforehand and to make sure that you as a host are able to communicate.
 The host is the session leader and should have a stable connection.
 If, however, when you test your connection you find that you do not have a good connection, reach out to the community to see if someone could take over as host for that session.
-Do this by sending a message to discussion-hosts on TopicBox.
+Do this by sending a message to the discussion-hosts channel on Slack or discussion-hosts on TopicBox.